dougeby/IntuneDocs/intune/security-baselines.md

 3. On the **Basics** tab, specify the following properties:

     - **Name**: Enter a name for your security baselines profile.
-For example, enter *Standard profile for Defender ATP*
+For example, enter *Standard profile for Defender ATP*.
     - **Description**: Enter some text that describes what this baseline does.
 The description is for you to enter any text you want.
 It's optional, but definitely recommended.

    Select **Next** to go to the next tab.
 After you advanced to a new tab, you can select the tab name to return to a previously viewed tab.